-On December 22, 2020, the SEC adopted amendments to Rule 206(4)-1 that, among other changes, will replace SEC Rule 206(4)-3 upon the November 4, 2022 compliance date.
-On or before the compliance date, Federated Securities Corp.'s and Federated International Securities Corp.'s services provided to Federated Investment Management Company and certain other Advisory Companies pursuant to the written agreements described above will change to conform with amended Rule 206(4)-1.
+Effective November 4, 2022, Rule 206(4)-1 replaced SEC Rule 206(4)-3.
+Federated Securities Corp.'s and Federated International Securities Corp.'s services provided to Federated Investment Management Company and certain other Advisory Companies pursuant to the written agreements described above changed to conform with amended Rule 206(4)-1.
 These written agreements will be amended to, among other things, enable Federated Investment Management Company to develop a reasonable basis for believing that communications to clients and potential clients of Federated Investment Management Company comply with the requirements of amended Rule 206(4)-1, including that they contain certain disclosures required by the Rule regarding the promoter's status as a client, compensation paid to the promoter, and any material conflicts associated with the promoter's activities on behalf of Federated Investment Management Company.